Stencyl/stencylpedia/chapter-12/purchases.md

 ## Restoring Purchases (TODO)

+(mike said something about needing to consume a non-consumable purchase to be able to restore it?)

 Restoring Purchases allow a user on a separate device who has bought non-consumable goods from your game to transfer those goods to that extra device.

 Use the restore purchases block under Game > Mobile to initiate this process (connect it to a button press, for example).